Bundibugyo ebolavirus

-The species Bundibugyo ebolavirus (/ˌbʊndiˈbʊdʒɔː/ BUUN-dee-BUUJ-aw) is the taxonomic home of one virus, Bundibugyo virus (BDBV), that forms filamentous virions and is closely related to the infamous Ebola virus (EBOV).
-The virus causes severe disease in humans in the form of viral hemorrhagic fever and is a Select agent, World Health Organization Risk Group 4 Pathogen (requiring Biosafety Level 4-equivalent containment), National Institutes of Health/National Institute of Allergy and Infectious Diseases Category A Priority Pathogen, Centers for Disease Control and Prevention Category A Bioterrorism Agent, and is listed as a Biological Agent for Export Control by the Australia Group.
+Bundibugyo virus (BDBV) is a species of orthoebolavirus that is closely related to the Zaire ebolavirus (EBOV).
+The virus is one of several that can cause Ebola disease in humans, taking the form of viral hemorrhagic fever.

+In the United States it was categorized as a select agent.
+It is also categorized as a World Health Organization Risk Group 4 Pathogen (requiring Biosafety Level 4-equivalent containment), NIH/NIAID Category A Priority Pathogen, and a Centers for Disease Control and Prevention Category A Bioterrorism Agent, and is listed as a Biological Agent for Export Control by the Australia Group.

+The virus has caused Ebola outbreaks in 2007, 2012, and in 2026, with the 2026 Ebola epidemic being the fastest-growing Ebola outbreak on record.

+Its name is derived from Bundibugyo in western Uganda where the virus was first discovered.

 Use of term

-The species Bundibugyo ebolavirus is a virological taxon (i.e. a man-made concept) that was suggested in 2008 to be included in the genus Ebolavirus, family Filoviridae, order Mononegavirales.
+The species Orthoebolavirus bundibugyoense belongs to the genus Orthoebolavirus in the family Filoviridae.
 The species has a single virus member, Bundibugyo virus (BDBV).
 The members of the species are called Bundibugyo ebolaviruses.
-The name Bundibugyo ebolavirus is derived from Bundibugyo (the name of the chief town of the Ugandan Bundibugyo District, where Bundibugyo virus was first discovered) and the taxonomic suffix ebolavirus (which denotes an ebolavirus species).
+The virus's name is derived from Bundibugyo, the name of the chief town of the Ugandan Bundibugyo District, where Bundibugyo virus was first discovered.

 Bundibugyo virus (abbreviated BDBV) was first described in 2008 as a single member of a suggested new species Bundibugyo ebolavirus, which was suggested to be included into the genus Ebolavirus, family Filoviridae, order Mononegavirales.

-According to the rules for taxon naming established by the International Committee on Taxonomy of Viruses (ICTV), the name Bundibugyo ebolavirus is always to be capitalized, italicized, never abbreviated, and to be preceded by the word "species".
-The names of its members (Bundibugyo ebolaviruses) are to be capitalized, are not italicized, and used without articles.
 A formal proposal to accept this species into virus taxonomy was submitted in 2010 and was accepted by the ICTV in 2011.
+In 2023, the species was renamed Orthoebolavirus bundibugyoense and the genus Orthoebolavirus.

 Species inclusion criteria

-A virus of the genus Ebolavirus is a member of the species Bundibugyo ebolavirus if:
+A virus of the genus Orthoebolavirus is a member of the species Orthoebolavirus bundibugyoense if: